withriley/cloud-sql-proxy/README.md

 The above example creates an IAP tunnel to the VM named `cloudsqlproxy-695b` on port `3306` using the local host port `3306`.
 The Cloud SQL proxy listens on whichever port is relevant to the database you're connecting to (in this example we're connecting to a MySQL Cloud SQL instance, so the Cloud SQL Proxy automatically listens on port `3306`).

+Once the IAP tunnel has been brought up you are able to connect to the Cloud SQL instance on `localhost:3306`.
+Keep in mind that the terminal session where the tunnel is open must remain open so you'll need to open another terminal session to run your SQL queries.

 For more information, please refer to the Cloud SQL Proxy documentation [here](https://cloud.google.com/sql/docs/mysql/sql-proxy).

 ## Assumptions